 Paella is a saffron dish made with other rice, greens, meat, chicken, and seafood combinations.
 Paella means frying pan or pot in Spain and Catalan languages.
 The traditional paella pot is flat and wide in diameter and can be handled on both sides.

 Paella is one of the most versatile foods to be produced.
-The advantage of Paella is to clean up the refrigerator and to use remaining meats and plants.
+The benefit of paella is that it uses up leftover meat and vegetables in the refrigerator.

 Spanish Paella is usually a dish for several people to feed.
 Furthermore, Spanish Paella is exceptionally flavored the next day because the tastes were mixed and strengthened.